 The road network is a key component of Markham's transportation system and plays a defining role not only in the movement of people, goods and services but also in animating Markham's physical character and shaping the quality of the public realm.
-The major elements of the

-Sections 7.1.2.1-4 subject to Area/Site Specific Appeal Nos.
+The major elements of the road network include the provincial highways, regional arterial roads, local municipal arterial and major collector roads shown on Map 10 - Sections 7.1.2.1-4 subject to Area/Site Specific Appeal Nos.
 7 (Issue 10), 19 (Issues 258, 260, 262) and 22 (280 s))